U.S. Forces Deployed to Libya

 Military Force Against Iraq

-The 107th U.S. Congress passes the Authorization for Use of Military Force Against Iraq Resolution (H.J.Res.114), a join resolution authorizing President George W. Bush to enforce all “enforce all relevant United Nations Security Council Resolutions regarding Iraq.”
+The 107th U.S. Congress passes the Authorization for Use of Military Force Against Iraq Resolution (H.J.Res.114), a join resolution authorizing President George W. Bush to “enforce all relevant United Nations Security Council Resolutions regarding Iraq.”

 October 16, 2002